-Court authorization is not required prior to NYPD use of case management systems.
-Case management systems are a digital storage tool used to organize information lawfully obtained by NYPD personnel.
+The NYPD does not seek court authorization to use electronic record management systems.
+The systems are a digital tools containing lawfully obtained information by the NYPD.

-In accordance with the Public Oversight of Surveillance Technology Act, an addendum to this impact and use policy will be prepared as necessary to describe any additional uses of case management systems.
+In accordance with the Public Oversight of Surveillance Technology Act, an addendum to this impact and use policy will be prepared as necessary to describe any additional uses of electronic record management systems.